-If you follow the steps that I am about to share with you, I promise that 2018 will be the year you’ve always dreamed of having.
+If you follow the steps that I am about to share with you, I promise that this will be the year you’ve always dreamt of having.

-You will put yourself on the trajectory to achieve your biggest goals and become the man or woman that you’ve always dreamed of being.
+You will put yourself on the trajectory to achieve your biggest goals and become the man or woman that you’ve always dreamt of being.